ChiChou/GlobalWebInspect/README.md

 Enable WebView inspector for all iOS apps, requires jailbreak

+[ElleKit](https://ellekit.space/) is required to install the tweak.

 ## Technical Details

-For iOS >= 16.4, WebKit let the app to decide whether to enable WebInspector or not.
+For iOS >= 16.4, WebKit allows the app to decide whether to enable WebInspector or not.

 https://webkit.org/blog/13936/enabling-the-inspection-of-web-content-in-apps/

+This tweak injects to all processes and hook the creation of `JSContext` and `WKWebView` to enable WebInspector.

 For older systems, `webinspectord` validates entitlements for each process that has `JSContext` or `WKWebView`.